-Sports injuries sometimes present themselves psychologically as PTSD-type symptoms, and are very common among athletes.
-Our brains have a natural, protective mechanism called a “withdrawal reflex.”
+Your brain has a natural, protective mechanism called a “withdrawal reflex.”
 If you were to reach your hand out to a hot stove, your nerve endings would sense the heat and quickly send a message to your brain, telling you to pull your hand away to avoid injury.
-Athletes who have experienced accidents, injuries, shaming coaches and humiliating performances sometimes develop a “withdrawal reflex” on the field, on the ice, on the track, on the court, or on the road.
+Athletes who have experienced accidents, injuries, shaming coaches, and humiliating performances sometimes develop a “withdrawal reflex” on the field, on the ice, on the track, on the court, or on the road.
 But that brief withdrawal reflex is now a game-losing play, a missed opportunity, and the dreaded mental block.
 Golfers refer to this as the “yips.”
 When it happens, athletes often experience shame, frustration and even some mild depression due to the loss of identity and activity.
 Brainspotting Therapy helps athletes beat mental blocks and performance anxiety for good.
-Here’s an inspiring story from ESPN about Brainspotting with athletes.
+Click below to see ESPN featuring Brainspotting with an athlete.

 In his Psychology Today article, “The Things We Fear More Than Death”, Glenn Croston, Ph.D. writes that surveys show humans fear public speaking more than death itself.
 (Additional surveys show that the fear of heights and insects are numbers two and three.)
 Public speakers, musicians, and stage performers can experience the exact same fight/flight/freeze responses that auto accident victims, combat soldiers, victims of crime, and injured athletes suffer.
 For the stage performer and public speaker, Brainspotting Therapy has been shown time and again to provide (in many cases) immediate relief and performance expansion.